electricimp/GoogleIoTCore/examples/README.md

 ## Telemetry Example ##

 This application is an example of a quick prototype, POC or a simple demo.
-For an example of a more production oriented application see [Configuration And State Example](#configuration-and-state-example).
+For an example of a more production-oriented application see [Configuration And State Example](#configuration-and-state-example).

 The example:
 - Downloads public and private keys using the provided URLs.
 All other configuration settings are hardcoded in the example's code.